slatex/stexls/README.md

 > python -m trefier.app.linter --help

+You can also get help on any command at any time during execution:

+> help update

 ## Most important are

 ### Add watched files with:

+> --root PATH

-> --root PATH: Path to a root folder from which recursively ALL **/source/*.tex files will be added to the internal file watcher.
+Path to a root folder from which recursively ALL \*\*/source/\*.tex files will be added to the internal file watcher.

 ### Enable tagging with:

+> --tagger PATH

-> --tagger PATH: Allows to specify the path to a *.model and enables automated tagging.
+Allows to specify the path to a *.model and enables automated tagging.
 Tensorflow will automaticall use the Memory of your whole GPU if it can.

 ### Enable fast restarts with:

+> --cache PATH

-> --cache PATH: Automatically writes a cache binary file to the specified file on exit and loads on restart.
+Automatically writes a cache binary file to the specified file on exit and loads on restart.

 ## Interact with the linter